NVIDIA/NeMo-Curator/tutorials/curator-llm-pii/README.md

 ```

-Step 3: Start up Juputer lab once in the container with `Jupyter lab`
+Step 3: Start up Jupyter lab once in the container with `Jupyter lab`

 Step 4: Run through notebooks 1 and 2 in the workspace